How to fit SQlab saddles

 - 610 - Softer padding - Gravel, Touring and commuting

 Active or Not

 Now decide if you want the "Active" versions.
 Active versions have adjustable elastomers built into the rear saddle rails (3 densities are included with all Active models) It allows the natural side to side pelvic movement - just the same movement as we are walking.
-The "Active" is subtle and it also helps riders who's bodies are in perfect alignment (who's are?) and is ideal for riders who have leg length discrepancies.
+The "Active" is subtle and it also helps riders who's bodies are not in perfect alignment (who's are?) and is ideal for riders who have leg length discrepancies.
 As a side effect (in a good way) of the "Active" system road and trail shock is dampened with your saddle being isolated between the elastomers so it acts like a little bit of a suspension system for your rear.